brandur/sorg/content/nanoglyphs/012-virtual-worlds.md

 T plus four weeks into isolation.
 It's been an experience.
 I've been one of the lucky ones so far, getting away mostly with some vitamin D deficiency and minor eye strain caused from going from staring at e-screens just the normal amount of too much, to staring at them around-the-clock-and-then-some.
 I hope yours hasn't been catastrophic.

 As usual, this is _Nanoglyph_, an experimental newsletter about software and gaming-in-place.
-If that's not your thing, warp whistle back the real world with a [one-click unsubscribe](%unsubscribe_url%).
+If that's not your thing, warp whistle back the real world with a one-click unsubscribe. _(And if you're reading from the web, you can [subscribe here](https://nanoglyph-signup.brandur.org/))._

 ---